 Question: How comprehensive is the EPAT programme?
 Would I get profitable strategies from EPAT?

-We don’t claim on giving profitable strategies to our students.
+We don’t claim to give profitable strategies to our students.
 It’s not that we give you 10-20 strategies and you trade with them while making a lot of money, that’s definitely not the idea of the programme.

 Question: Do you provide professional alumni social network?